Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 ```

 Running the `basic-usage` example compiled with optimisations (which I would
-expect to be more likely to show UB) under `valgrind` seems to show no problems.
+expect to be more likely to show UB) under `valgrind` seems to show no obvious
+problems.

 ```console
 $ valgrind target/release/examples/basic-usage